satellytes/satellytes.com/blog-posts/github-billing-dashboard.md

 ### date-fns

 For grouping costs by days, weeks and months we had to work a lot with dates.
-The library `date-fns` made this work easier for us because it brings important functions like `startOfMonth()`, `getISOWeek()`, or `lightFormat()`, which allows you to customize the date format easily.
+The library [date-fns](https://github.com/date-fns/date-fns) made this work easier for us because it brings important functions like `startOfMonth()`, `getISOWeek()`, or `lightFormat()`, which allows you to customize the date format easily.
 For example, we used the `lightFormat()` function to display the start or end date of the data set.
-Due to the detailed documentation, it was very pleasant to work with `date-fns`.
+Due to the detailed documentation, it was very pleasant to work with date-fns.

 ```tsx
 isFirstMonth()